 How to Get to Tuscany From Rome

-Tuscany is without a doubt the most popular region of Italy to travel to.
+Tuscany is undoubtedly the most popular region in Italy to visit.
 Due to its central location in the country and gorgeous landscapes, it’s a great choice for a day trip from Rome.
-The capital of the region of Tuscany is Florence, and from there you can get just about anywhere else in the region.
+The capital of the region of Tuscany is Florence; from there, you can get just about anywhere else.

-For the sake of the perfect private wine-tasting day trip from Rome to Tuscany, we recommend heading to Florence via train as described above.
-So hop on the high-speed train and after about an hour and 15 minutes, you’ll arrive in Florence.
+For the perfect private wine-tasting day trip from Rome to Tuscany, we recommend heading to Florence via train as described above.
+So hop on the high-speed train, and you’ll arrive in Florence after about an hour and 15 minutes.
 Now that you’re in the capital of Tuscany, you and that special someone will be in for a romantic treat with a private wine-tasting tour.

 What a Private Tuscan Wine-Tasting Tour is Like

 In Florence, our favorite private wine-tasting tour has to be the Sunset Siena and Chianti Wine Tour.
-As the name suggests, this is an evening tour, but don’t let that deter you on your “day-trip”.
-The train back from Florence to Rome operates late at night as well, so you’ll be able to get back to Rome without a problem.
+As the name suggests, this is an evening tour, but don’t let that deter you on your “day trip.”
+The train back from Florence to Rome also operates late at night, so you’ll be able to get back to Rome without a problem.
 And trust us when we say this private wine tour is well worth the effort.

 From Florence, you’ll depart with your tour guide and the love of your life and head to Siena in the early evening.
 Once there, you’ll get the opportunity to explore the area and catch the sunset over the incredible countryside of Tuscany while sampling delicious wine.
-After, you’ll head to Chianti, where you’ll enjoy a four-course meal and more amazing wine before heading back to Florence.
+Afterward, you’ll head to Chianti, where you’ll enjoy a four-course meal and more amazing wine before returning to Florence.

 Private Trip to Capri